The story so far…

 In 2008, OUP also published Drama and Improvisation, a compilation of about 75 of my drama activities.

 I attend a lot of ELT conferences and usually give workshops on using music and drama.
-You can see regularly up-dated information about where I’m talking on the Events, Talks and Visits page of this blog.

 My wife Dede is a freelance teacher trainer and we occasionally give drama courses together.
 For ten years, we ran an international course for teachers from many different countries.
 The course was called Drama Plus and took place in Hungary.
 Teachers from thirty countries attended this course.